Requesting a new top-level repository in Collections U of T

 • cleared for accessibility, privacy, and copyright considerations.
 You must follow Canadian Copyright law when uploading digital images into Collections U of T. If you do not hold the rights to publish the material online, permission must be obtained and shared with Collections U of T service staff.

-• not duplicates of existing items already in Collections U of T under another library/archives’ collection
+• not duplicates of existing items already in Collections U of T under another library or archives collection

 • not being stored in Collections U of T for preservation (Collections U of T is not a preservation repository)